Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 Harry will certainly meet his father on this quest, James will be of some help, and may be able to give Harry some needed information, but he will not be able to rid Harry of the entity which is hunting him.
 He will send them in search of Lily, who is the one who defeated Voldemort before.
 As Harry and Sirius travel on, Harry will eventually have to start questioning how and why Voldemort is still hunting him when both of them are *dead*.

 Harry may encounter others who have died in the war by that time, (Dumbledore?
 Pettigrew?
-Quirrell — who might well thank Harry for delivering him from bondage?) but this part of the sequence will not be drawn out unduly.
+Quirrell — who may well thank Harry for delivering him from bondage?) but this part of the sequence will not be drawn out unduly.

 Ultimately they will make their way to Lily, and Harry will at long last have to face up to, and fully understand, and finally accept — instead of just take for granted — the love that saved him.
 And has gone on saving him.
+And ultimately will continue to save him.

 During a final attack, Lily’s lesson will finally come into play, confrontation will become transformation, the final soul fragment of Tom’s will finally become disentangled from Harry and there will be nothing left to link the Voldemort entity to him.
-The Voldemort entity, now as complete as it ever will be will be is drawn away from Harry to face whatever passes for judgement.
+The Voldemort entity, now as complete as it ever will be will be is drawn away from Harry to face whatever passes for judgment.
 There will be pyrotechnics of some sort.

 Towards the end of this resolution, overwhelmed by the power of the transformation, disoriented by the separation from his other soul, and blinded by the light that surrounds him, Harry stumbles through a door into a mercifully dim hallway that looks familiar.